10 photojournalists to follow to stay informed on Ukraine

 Julia Kochetova

 Julia Kochetova is a Ukrainian documentary photographer and filmmaker.
 She is in Ukraine sharing her own experiences and the stories of others.
-Her work reporting on the annexation of Crimea and the Donbass war has previously been featured in BBC Online, The Guardian, National Geographic, and more.
+Her work reporting on the annexation of Crimea and the Donbass war has previously been in BBC Online, The Guardian, National Geographic, and more.
 Her award-winning, autobiographical documentary, “See You Later,” was shown at film festivals across the world.

 Evgeniy Maloletka